 Migration of the implant can cause irritation and inflammation of the surrounding tissues, leading to chronic pain.
 This pain may be constant or intermittent and may be followed by other symptoms, such as swelling or tenderness at the surgical site.

-Chronic pain may be challenging to manage and require additional treatment, such as medication or physical therapy.
+Chronic pain from hernia mesh surgery may be challenging to manage and require additional treatment, such as medication or physical therapy.

 What Are the Symptoms or Signs of Mesh Migration?